ibm-cloud-docs/AnalyticsEngine/provisioning-serverless.md

     ```
     {: codeblock}

-    For example:
+    For example, for the Dallas region:
     ```sh
     ibmcloud resource service-instance-create MyServiceInstance ibmanalyticsengine standard-serverless-spark us-south -p @provision.json
     ```
     {: codeblock}

     You can give the service instance any name you choose.
-Note that currently, **standard-serverless-spark** is the only supported serverless plan and **us-south** the only supported region.
+Note that currently, **standard-serverless-spark** is the only supported serverless plan and **us-south** and **eu-de** the only supported regions.

     The provision.json file contains the provisioning parameters for the instance you want to create.